paulocoutinhox/go-tor-crawler/README.md

-# Go To Crawler
+# Go Tor Crawler

-It get the site list and download it contents to a directory called "sites".
+It get the site list and download each site contents to a directory called "sites".

 # How to